All Products

 1. Go to the Data Quality page.

 Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose Data Development and Governance > Data Quality.
+In the left-side navigation pane, choose Data Governance > Data Quality.
 On the page that appears, select the desired workspace from the drop-down list and click Go to Data Quality.

 image

-1. Create a monitor.
+1. Create a new quality monitoring job.

 image